 ✔️ Uses official telecom data instead of only crowd reports

-✔️ Gives clean, minimal interface for daily security
+✔️ Gives a clean, minimal interface for daily security

 Cons: